Blane245/musicgenerator/README.md

         Thus a gain envelope may have as few as one point and as many as six.

-The delay and and attack phases may be bypassed if the user has diabled the attack phase.
+The delay and and attack phases may be bypassed if the user has disabled the attack phase.
 Many instruments have attack built into their samples.
 Applying the SoundFont generators will over emphasize this attack.

 If tremolo if active, the envelope is revised to apply the tremolo waveform.
 This is done by interpolating the original envelope at 10 ms intervals and applying the waveform.
 The number of points in the envelope will them by *totalTime/0.01*.